danielbodnar/awesome-stars/README.md

 ## java

+- [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 MegaLinter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or loca
 - [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) - A tool for generating code based on a GraphQL schema and GraphQL operations (query/mutation/subscription), with flexible support for custom plugins.
 - [asyncapi/modelina](https://github.com/asyncapi/modelina) - A library for generating data models based on inputs such as AsyncAPI, OpenAPI, or JSON Schema documents.
 - [oldratlee/useful-scripts](https://github.com/oldratlee/useful-scripts) - 🐌 useful scripts for making developer's everyday life easier and happier, involved java, shell etc.